 The Central/Clinton/Community building, which had been built in 1870, was closed in 1972 and demolished in 1974.

-Listed on two postcards as “School No. 1” this building looks the same as Clinton Ave.
+Listed on two postcards as “School No. 1,” this building looks the same as Clinton Ave.
 School.
 I couldn’t find any additional information, so perhaps it is the same building, or they built two identical buildings.

 School No. 1 – This wider view shows a side street that wouldn’t make this the Clinton Ave. building, so School No. 1 must have been somewhere else in town.

-Popularly known as Irvington Tech, the school was at the corner of University Place and Myrtle Ave. next to Myrtle Ave.
+Popularly known as Irvington Tech, the school was at the corner of University Place and Myrtle Ave. next to Myrtle Avenue.
 Junior High School.
 This is a page from the school’s “Technique” yearbook.
 Myrtle Ave.
 JHS is now University Middle School.

 The Tech building is now University Elementary School.